iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 The alpha classes, interfaces, and definitions in the package `@bentley/imodeljs-quantity` have been updated to beta.

-## Incremental Precompilation of Shaders Enabled by Default
+## Incremental precompilation of shaders enabled by default

 To help prevent delays when a user interacts with a [Viewport]($frontend), the WebGL render system now by default precompiles shader programs used by the [RenderSystem]($frontend) before any Viewport is opened.